Chaplet of the Divine Mercy: Practice

 According to Roman Catholic tradition, the chaplet may be said at any time, but it is often said on Divine Mercy Sunday, as part of a novena that starts on Good Friday or on Fridays at 3:00 p.m..

 The chaplet is prayed daily at the National Shrine of The Divine Mercy in Stockbridge, Massachusetts and on the National Shrine in Krakow and Vilnius respectively at the shared time.

 In the Philippines, the opening portion of the chaplet known as the "3 O'Clock Habit" (Panalangin Para Sa Ikatlo/Alas-Tres Ng Hapon) is broadcast on radio stations and television networks (Note: Some radio and television stations (with the exception of ABS-CBN television network and ABS-CBN's DZMM radio station) dropped the practice in 1990s and 2000s, but it is currently only shown on ABS-CBN's Kapamilya Channel.) daily at 3:00 p.m., beginning June 16, 1985.
 In 2000, Pope John Paul II ordained the Sunday after Easter as the Divine Mercy Sunday, where Roman Catholics remember the institution of the Sacrament of Penance.
 The hour Jesus died by crucifixion, 3:00 p.m., is called the Hour of Mercy.
 In a novena, the chaplet is usually said each of the nine days from Good Friday to Divine Mercy Sunday.

 Chaplet

 Prayers

 The chaplet contains several unique prayers.
-The rosary is traditionally used to move through the prayers.

-First opening prayer (optional)

-The first prayer is prayed on the first large bead where the Our Father is normally prayed and may be used to begin the chaplet:

-You expired, Jesus, but the source of life gushed forth for souls, and the ocean of mercy opened up for the whole world.
-O Fount of Life, unfathomable Divine Mercy, envelop the whole world and empty Yourself out upon us.
+It is prayed on ordinary Rosary beads.

+Jesus gave very careful instructions about how to pray the Chaplet: